What Is My Carbon Footprint?

 Money-Saving Tips

 You can decrease your carbon footprint while saving money at the same time!
-Some low-impact options worth considering include:
+Some low-impact options worth considering include: -Unplug devices you are not using.

 -Buy locally when possible.